Toyota Technological Institute at Chicago

 We will start reviewing applications on December 1, 2022, and will continue until the positions are filled.

 - cover letter

 - teaching statement (optional for Research Assistant Professor applicants)

 - names and contact information of at least three references

-For the position of Research Assistant Professor (RAP), an option exists to apply for a joint program with the Simons Institute at Berkeley.
-For the joint program, please see additional details in the RAP-specific job ad, and check the Simons Fellowship requirements (https://simons.berkeley.edu/programs/fellows).
+If interested in the joint program with the Simons Institute, please check the Simons Fellowship requirements (https://simons.berkeley.edu/programs/fellows).
 Please note that the Simons Institute has a different deadline.

 Where to Apply

 Senior applicants may directly contact the Chief Academic Officer (firstname.lastname@example.org) or faculty members in their areas.